RESP or RRSP? Cover Both Bases With One Investment | Kaleido Blog Article

 Ready to cover all your bases?

 1. Canada Education Savings Grant (CESG) of 20% to 40%.
 Based on adjusted family net income.
 Quebec Education Savings Incentive (QESI) of 10% to 20%.
 Based on adjusted family net income.
-The annual limits are $600 for the CESG and $300 for the QESI.
-The lifetime limits per beneficiary are $7,200 for the CESG and $3,600 for the QESI.
-Some conditions apply.
+The maximum annual CESG payment is $600 and the maximum annual QESI payment is $300.
+The lifetime maximum per beneficiary is $7,200 for CESGs and $3,600 for QESIs.
+Certain conditions apply.
 See our prospectus.

 2. See our prospectus for eligible post-secondary programs.
-Some conditions apply.
-Maximum withdrawal allowed as per the Income Tax Act.
+Certain conditions apply.
+Maximum withdrawal allowed under the Income Tax Act.

 3. Subject to investment risks and applicable fees.
 See our prospectus.